richmahn/en_tn/luk/14/intro.md

 ##### The use of paradox #####

-This is a statement that seems absurd, that appears to contradict itself.
+A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
 A paradox occurs in this chapter: "for everyone who exalts himself will be humbled, and he who humbles himself will be exalted" ([Luke 14:11](./10.md)).

 ## Links: ##